TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ### Delving Deeper

 Let's take a closer look at our new project.
-Inside you will find some folders, `package.json`, `package-lock.json`, `.gitignore`, and `README.md` files, the `README.md` contains some useful information that you should take the time to skim through now.
+Inside you will find some folders, as well as `package.json`, `package-lock.json`, `.gitignore`, and `README.md` files.
+The `README.md` contains some useful information that you should take the time to skim through now.

 The `public` folder is where all of the static assets related to your app will go, this could include images, icons, information files for the browser, and perhaps most importantly—the `index.html` file.